Updated: Oct 26

 It’s universal and readily available, but carpet has specific areas of the home that it is best used in.
 Avoid installing carpet in any rooms that may harbor humidity or involve plumbing, such as kitchens, bathrooms, laundry areas, and entryways.
 Carpet and the pad beneath it are absorbent.
 To avoid subfloor and mold and mildew issues, carpet is generally considered an unviable flooring option for those areas.

 Modern, sophisticated, and innovative; vinyl flooring like sheet vinyl and glue-down and floating vinyl plank, are part of the growing industry standard for quality materials.
 The printed vinyl patterns mimic natural materials like wood and stone and offer a refined look and feel to a room.
-According to RM Interiors, in the last 2 years vinyl/LVP volume has grown over 25% in popularity compared to carpet.
+According to RM Interiors, in the last 2 years vinyl/LVP volume has grown over 25% in popularity compared to carpet, making it a compelling option for property managers.
 When looking at the cost of vinyl plank flooring vs carpet, there is a larger investment for vinyl but the long-term value is much higher.

 Sheet vinyl is a thin pliable material that is an adaptable and affordable option for many multi-housing communities that have high turnover.
 It has a soft plastic backing with a textured picture, and a ‘wear layer’ of durable plastic to prevent scratches, gouges, and wear and tear.